Updated on: October 1, 2024

 Bonus.
 Bitwarden — Best Open-Source Password Manager

-However, the app is not as easy to navigate as 1Password’s or Dashlane’s Android apps – Bitwarden’s Android app comes with plenty of advanced settings that beginner users may find too complicated to figure out.
+However, the app is not as easy to navigate as 1Password’s or Dashlane’s Android apps, and its password sharing is very unintuitive — it uses a shared vault system, but you can only share it with 1 other person (5 on the Families plan).
 In addition, some of the features underperformed during my tests.

 On the plus side, Bitwarden has an active community of developers who are constantly refining its features.
 This ongoing development, coupled with its cost-effective pricing, positions it as an attractive option for tech-savvy users wanting a feature-rich yet budget-friendly password manager.
 Its password generator is also one of the best on the market.